Vehicular Energy Network: Feasibility Study

-In this section, we demonstrate that a significant amount of energy can be transmitted through VEN in a reasonable period of time.
-We illustrate this by transmitting the renewable energy produced from the wind farms located in remote areas of the United Kingdom (U.K.) to the city of London.
+In this section, the operational and economic feasibilities of VEN are evaluated.
+Wind energy dispatch is selected as an application example of VEN.
+For the former, it is demonstrated that a significant amount of energy can be transmitted through VEN in a reasonable period of time.
+For the latter, the economic model discussed in Section \ref{sec:economic} is evaluated for wind energy dispatch.